$L_{\infty}$ liftings of semiregularity maps via Chern-Simons classes: Introduction

 Bloch's paper leaves unanswered the question of whether every obstruction belongs to the kernel of the semiregularity map: a positive answer to this question was given in \cite{ManettiSemireg} for smooth subvarieties of compact K\"{a}hler manifolds and in \cite{semireg} for globally complete intersection subvarieties.

 A major breakthrough in the theory of semiregularity maps was given by Buchweitz and Flenner in the paper \cite{BF}.
-They defined, as a special case of a more general construction, for every coherent sheaf $\sF$ on a complex manifold $X$ a sequence of maps
+They consider, as a special case of a more general construction, for every coherent sheaf $\sF$ on a complex manifold $X$ the sequence of maps